SignalK/signalk-js-client/README.md

 // Instantiate client with authentication client = new Client({
-  hostname: 'hq.decipher.digital',
+  hostname: 'demo.signalk.org',
-  port: 3000,
+  port: 80,
-  useTLS: true,
+  useTLS: false,
   rejectUnauthorized: false, // Optional, set to false only if the server has a self-signed certificate
   useAuthentication: true,
   reconnect: true,
   autoConnect: false,
-  username: 'sdk@decipher.industries',
+  username: 'demo@signalk.org',
   password: 'signalk'
 })